openlab-at-city-tech/openlab/wp-content/plugins/mappress-google-maps-for-wordpress/readme.txt

 1. Follow the installation instructions to install the new version

 == Changelog ==

+= 2.83.5 =
+* Changed: workaround for other plugins loading obsolete versions of wp.element
+* Fixed: clicking on mashup thumbnail image not opening underlying post

+= 2.83.4 =
+* Fixed: updated German translation
+* Fixed: double markers showing when using multiple maps with Leaflet clustering

+= 2.83.3 =
+* Fixed: POI list pagination incorrect

+= 2.83.2 =
+* Fixed: drag and drop error with Leaflet polyfill

+= 2.83.1 =
+* Fixed: error from Leaflet json polyfill when theme overwrites Leaflet

+= 2.83 =
+* Added: setting to disable Leaflet cluster outline polygons
+* Changed: editor maps switched to react
+* Fixed: directions not working for POIs with no address

+= 2.82.4 =
+* Fixed: directions link not working

+= 2.82.3 =
+* Fixed: markers shown outside clusters on initial load
+* Fixed: editor marker drag/drop not working

+= 2.82.2 =
+* Fixed: zooming in and out on Google clusters could result in 'null' marker
+* Fixed: revert auto-sizing iframes; not compatible with viewport ('vh') sizing

+= 2.82.1 =
+* Fixed: maps sized wrong when using sizes without units

+= 2.82 =
+* Changed: frontend loader and rendering switched to react components
+* Changed: iframes resize to content

+= 2.81.2 =
+* Changed: convert import/settings to react map

+= 2.81.1 =
+* Fixed: url query parameter removed, some sites throw 403 error

+= 2.81 =
+* Fixed: POI list showing extra POI beyond page size
+* Fixed: Map editor page size should not be controlled by front-end settings
+* Changed: begin React code transition for admin

+= 2.80.11 =
+* Fixed: innodb utf8mb4 index on map title limited to 191 characters

+= 2.80.10 =
+* Fixed: sorting not working in map list
+* Fixed: save button not disabled during map save
+* Fixed: trashed maps included in mashups

+= 2.80.9 =
+* Fixed: array not initialized for custom props

+= 2.80.8 =
+* Fixed: missing token description in template editor
+* Fixed: multiple custom fields not pulled into templates

+= 2.80.7 =
+* Fixed: settings not saved in setup wizard

+= 2.80.6 =
+* Added: trigger DB upgrade automatically

+= 2.80.5 =
+* Fixed: maps not displaying when scripts output in footer

+= 2.80.4 =
+* Added: enabled user maps

+= 2.80.3 =
+* Changed: authorization 'edit_posts' is now used instead of 'manage_options' for the 'maps' menu
+* Changed: thumbnail images now specify size for better popup sizing

+= 2.80.2 =
+* Fixed: POI list not selecting open POI
+* Fixed: mashup error when debugging enabled
+* Fixed: error when dismissing notices

+= 2.80.1 =
+* Fixed: database upgrade check incorrect

+= 2.80 =
+* Added: settings added for directions links in POI list
+* Changed: filters output even when closed, to allow custom CSS modification
+* Fixed: POIs filtered by map bounds even when search disabled

+= 2.77.3 =
+* Fixed: thumbnail not positioned properly in popup modal
+* Fixed: template 'default' tab showing current template instead
+* Fixed: POIs were being filtered by bounds even when search disabled

+= 2.77.2 =
+* Fixed: shapes not centering correctly when clicked
+* Fixed: not possible to enable POI hover and open POIs in a new tab or modal
+* Changed: added lazy loading and speed tests for iframes
+* Changed: deactivation screen updated

+= 2.77.1 =
+* Fixed: ACF map fields not being read in mashups
+* Fixed: enable beta versions checkbox not working

+= 2.77 =
+* Changed: source files renamed
+* Fixed: show filter options without escaping

+= 2.76.6 =
+* Changed: updated query filters for WP 6.0
+* Fixed: adjusted infowindow sizing for sub-pixel rendering

+= 2.76.5 =
+* Fixed: adjust webpack configuration to pick up missing translations

+= 2.76.4 =
+* Fixed: mashup inline list not scrolling
+* Fixed: category filter include/exclude not working

+= 2.76.3 =
+* Fixed: mashup list pagination not working

+= 2.76.2 =
+* Fixed: directions link not working

+= 2.76.1 =
+* Fixed: syntax error in mashups
+* Fixed: missing translation for pages
+* Fixed: list page size not working

+= 2.76 =
+* Added: images can now be attached to POIs
+* Added: if multiple images exist, an image gallery is displayed in the map list and popups
+* Fixed: KML overlays were not displaying properly

+= 2.75.6 =
+* Fixed: error when dragging Leaflet markers

+= 2.75.5 =
+* Fixed: geocoding errors written to posts with no custom fields
+* Fixed: thumbnails not displaying properly in list
+* Fixed: insert not working for map sidebar panel

+= 2.75.4 =
+* Fixed: maps with save center not displaying

+= 2.75.3 =
+* Fixed: directions 'to' address blank

+= 2.75.2 =
+* Changed: removed unused list templates
+* Fixed: missing POT translation for filter counts
+* Fixed: POI popup modal not working

+= 2.75.1 =
+* Fixed: CSS preventing scrolling bottom POI list
+* Fixed: POI list not displaying in editor if disabled in settings
+* Fixed: blank map edit screen for some sites

+= 2.75 =
+* Changed: completed removal of obsolete Algolia geocoder
+* Changed: updated JavaScript: map editor, POI editor, POI list, directions, map menu, map picker and settings
+* Changed: clustering libraries sourced from CDN

+= 2.74.3 =
+* Fixed: removed import menu from free version
+* Fixed: removed french translation from plugin directory

+= 2.74.2 =
+* Fixed: custom field geocoding not working

+= 2.74.1 =
+* Fixed: option screen alignment wrong for some options
+* Fixed: travel line animation setting not saving properly

+= 2.74 =
+* Added: option to connect POIs with lines, for travel blogs, etc.  Lines can be enabled/disabled in the settings or with the shortcode: [mappress lines="true"]
+* Added: new filters form using AJAX
+* Added: import screen for importing maps from CSV files
+* Changed: geocoding custom fields now use a datalist dropdown for easier entry
+* Fixed: Leaflet popup not centered when POI is opened from off-screen
+* Fixed: translations not available for JavaScript texts
+* Fixed: directions not opening when list is below map
+* Fixed: hovering highlight not removed
+* Fixed: on some servers compression settings prevented AJAX calls with output buffering enabled

+= 2.73.18 =
+* Fixed: added back ability to programmatically specify center as array of (lat,lng)

+= 2.73.17 =
+* Added: KML URL is now output when there is an error loading the KML file
+* Fixed: geocoder not recognizing some locations, including "lat,lng" entries

+= 2.73.16 =
+* Fixed: autocomplete not creating new POIs

+= 2.73.15 =
+* Changed: replaced JQuery Autocomplete with new search box

 = 2.73.14 =
 * Fixed: check for wp-config settings preventing file changes